Tips for Spring Cleaning Your Car

 Dry the car with microfiber towels, being careful to clean up drips as they occur.
 Any soapy water drips will leave marks if left out to dry.

 This means ‘sealing’ the surface of the paint.
 It can protect your car’s paint from sun damage, some light scratches and stone chips.
 Paint sealant comes in a variety of forms and different products.
 Talk to a professional to make sure you select the correct one for your vehicle.
-Common options include wax, acrylic and ceramic and depending on application, can last years.
+Common options include wax, acrylic and ceramic and depending on the application, can last years.

 The bottom line: